Andy Chrisman

 Andy Chrisman is a former member of the American contemporary Christian music group 4Him, a solo Christian music recording artist and a worship leader.

 Background

 Chrisman originally met the other 4Him members when they sang together in Truth, a contemporary Christian vocal group founded in the late 1960s and directed by Roger Breland.
 Representatives from a record label heard the band a few times and signed them to become a Christian band.
 Their first single was "Where there is Faith".

-Chrisman left 4Him sometime in the 2000s to pursue a solo career.
-He released his first solo recording, One, in 2004.
+After 4Him ended, Chrisman released his first solo recording, One, in 2004.
 He has also been a worship pastor at Church on the Move, in Tulsa, Oklahoma.
 In 2008, along with the Church on the Move Praise Band, he released Beautiful Name, a live worship CD.
 Chrisman was briefly the worship leader at Celebrate Church in Celebration, Florida until 2006.

+He is married to Jackie and they have two kids, Lucas and Kayleigh, as well as several grandchildren.